rfrelat/rfrelat.github.io/portfolio.md

 ## Dashboards and Shiny Apps <a name="shiny"></a>

-- RHoMIS farm household exploration Dashboard: https://startistic.shinyapps.io/RHOMIS_Dashboard/
+- Farm household exploration dashboard: https://startistic.shinyapps.io/farmhousehold_explo/
-  Interactive dashboard to help understand the diversity of farming systems, zooming in crop, livestock and livelihood strategies.
+  Interactive dashboard to help understand the diversity of farming systems.
+The dashboard is part of the [farmhoushold R package](https://github.com/rfrelat/farmhousehold) that provides tools to analyse farm household data.

 - CUSPRA Dashboard: https://rfrelat.shinyapps.io/CUSPRA/